kno10/reversegeocode/README.md

 - to geocode coordinates, look them up in the map

 However, things with OSM are not as easy as one may expect:
-- OSM is a ''lot'' of data.
+- OSM is a *lot* of data.
 It may use up all your memory easily.
-  We are talking of 2.7 ''billion'' nodes for the planet file, and 270 million ways and 3.1 million relations.
+  We are talking of 2.7 *billion* nodes for the planet file, and 270 million ways and 3.1 million relations.
   32 bits are not enough to store the IDs.
 - The dump file is not well suited for random access.
 Instead, you